Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

          }
 ```

-After deploying the application using the Admin Application, the values from the the `theme` javascript are used for generating `custom.css`.

-(generation of the css file is done during the Docker startup process, see pt.
-'3.
-Generate theme manually')

-Generated css is fetched and used for altering application theme (new theme can be found under 'customCssPath' value)
+Once you have deployed your application using the admin application, the values from the the `theme` javascript are used for generating the `custom.css` file.
+If using Docker compose the `custom.css` file is generated during the Docker startup process.
+The `custom.css` file is used for altering the application theme and the new theme can be found under the `customCssPath` value.

 ### Generate theme manually

-If you are not deploying using APA or the Docker image, you can generate a theme running a Docker container locally or a bash script.The locally generated theme can be included in any application distribution (e.g. Tomcat) just setting the URL in the `app.config.json` file or including the CSS manually, for example:
+If you are not deploying your application using Process Automation or a Docker image, you can generate a theme running a Docker container locally using a bash script.
+The locally generated theme can be included in any application distribution (e.g. Tomcat).
+To do this you set the URL in the `app.config.json` file or include the `custom.css` manually, for example:

 `{"application":{"name":"my-app"}, "customCssPath": "./assets/theme/custom.css"}`